amnonge/GPSFM-code/README.md

 We supply end-to-end code for the pipeline described in the paper.
 Important function:
 ```
-ProcessScript.m- Script to generate our data fromat from the format of http://www.maths.lth.se/matematiklth/personal/calle/dataset/dataset.html.
+ProcessScript.m- Script to generate our data format from the format of http://www.maths.lth.se/matematiklth/personal/calle/dataset/dataset.html.
 We already supply the 25 datasets from the paper in our format in the folder: "DataSet Proj"  If you want to create your own dataset please see the example GPSFM\Preprocessing\ProcessScript.m script that generates our format (Example pro.mat) from the standard format (Example.mat).
 projectivePipeline.m- script to run the pipeline.
-All the datasets from the paper are availble in the folder "DataSet Proj" and can be run using this script.
+All the datasets from the paper are available in the folder "DataSet Proj" and can be run using this script.
 projectivePipelineSelfCalibrate.m- pipeline that performs also self calibration
 runAll.m - script to run all the datasets in the paper.
 The script generates the results table and saves it to "table.csv" and also saves all the reconstructions after self calibration to the folder GPSFM\reconstructions